MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/deploy-two-node-clustered-file-server.md

 ### Device Controllers or appropriate adapters for storage

-If you're using a Serial Attached SCSI or Fibre Channel, in all clustered servers, all components of the storage stack should be identical.
+If you're using a Serial Attached Small Computer System Interface (SCSI) or Fibre Channel, in all clustered servers, all components of the storage stack should be identical.
 The multipath I/O (MPIO) software and Device Specific Module (DSM) software components must be identical.
 We recommend the mass-storage device controllers that you attach to cluster storage, including the host bus adapter (HBA), HBA drivers, and HBA firmware, are also identical.
 If you don't have identical HBAs, you should verify with the storage vendor that you're following their supported or recommended configurations.

-If you're using iSCSI, each clustered server must have one or more network adapters or host bus adapters that are dedicated to the ISCSI storage.
+If you're using an internet Small Computer Systems Interface (iSCSI), each clustered server must have one or more network adapters or host bus adapters that are dedicated to the iSCSI storage.
 You shouldn't use the network you're already using for iSCSI for network communication.
 In all clustered servers, the network adapters you use to connect to the iSCSI storage target should be identical, and we recommend that you use Gigabit Ethernet or higher.

 ### Storage requirements